labd/nextjs-basic-auth-middleware/README.md

 # nextjs-basic-auth-middleware

+Adds basic auth support to Next.js projects using the official middleware approach (with a `_middleware` file).
-Adds basic authentication headers to a NextJS project with server side rendered (SSR) pages.
+An alternative approach for server side rendered (SSR) pages is also available.
 Options can be set on the basic auth middleware and overridden using environment variables.

 ## Installation